maicos-devel/scatterkit/docs/src/concepts-explanations/saxs.rst

 are the box lengths of cubic cells.

 ..
 Note::
-    :class:`maicos.Saxs` can analyze any cells by mapping coordinates back onto cubic cells.
+    :class:`scatterkit.Saxs` can analyze any cells by mapping coordinates back onto cubic cells.

 The complex conjugate of the amplitude is